YinHK-gameDev/unity-learn/art & graphics/meshes/Creating a quad in script.md

 ### Texture coordinates

 Finally, to display Textures on the Mesh’s Material correctly, add texture coordinates to the Mesh.
-Texture coordinates are between 0 and 1.
+Texture coordinates are **between 0 and 1**.
 Each vertex in the Mesh has a texture coordinate which specifies where on the Material’s Texture to sample from.
-To show the whole Texture across the quad, the texture coordinate values on each vertex should all be 0 or 1 so that each corner of the quad corresponds to a corner of the Texture.
+To show the whole Texture across the quad, the texture coordinate values on each vertex should all be **0 or 1** so that each corner of the quad corresponds to a corner of the Texture.

 ```cs
 Vector2[] uv = new Vector2[4]